Rosie the Riveters honored for service in WWII

 "Oftentimes it's the soldiers who are really paid attention to, as they should, and these women are often forgotten," she says.
 "We're here to remind them that we do not forget them and that they really are truly critical and wonderful.
 And what they did was very, very appreciated."

-The foundation is working with the World War Two museum to collect oral histories of the Rosies for the archives here, including African-American women.
+The foundation is working with the World War II museum to collect oral histories of the Rosies for the archives here, including African-American women.

 "Weren't that many Black girls who did this anyhow," says Susan Taylor King.
 She was a riveter during WWII in Baltimore, Maryland.